Surgery: What to Expect

 When will I go to my room or home?

-If you are going home the same day of surgery, you will be discharged once you are recovered from anesthesia, have met all requirements set by your surgeon and anesthesiologist, and your nurse has provided you with your post-operative instructions and prescriptions.
+If you are going home the same day of surgery, you will be discharged once you are recovered from anesthesia, have met all requirements set by your surgeon and anesthesiologist.
+Your PACU nurse has provided you with your post-operative instructions and prescriptions.

 Can I be there when my child wakes up after surgery?